Huegoxaga/notes/c/README.md

 ## Unions

-- A union allows to store different data types in the same memory location.
+- A union allows to store different data types in the same memory location among all of its members.
-  And it has members.
 - Union members can be of any data type, including basic types, strings, arrays, pointers, and structures.
 - The largest member data type is used to determine the size of the memory to share and then all members use this one location.
 This process also helps limit memory fragmentation
 - Define unions